Ecology Center (Berkeley): Market Match

 Market Match is California’s healthy food incentive program, which matches customers’ federal nutrition assistance benefits, like CalFresh and WIC, at farmers’ markets.
 The program empowers low-income customers to make healthy food choices and benefits hundreds of small and mid-size California farmers.
 Led by the Ecology Center, it is offered at more than 250 farmers’ markets across the state, in collaboration with 30 regional community-based organizations and farmers’ market operators.

 Store

 The Ecology Center operates a retail store specializing in recycled goods and other items that encourage environmentally and socially responsible lifestyle practices.

 Youth Environmental Academy

-The Ecology Center’s Youth Environmental Academy (YEA) is a green leadership development program for young people ages 14–22.
-YEA provides structured, paid internships to youth at our headquarters in West Berkeley.
+The Ecology Center’s Youth Environmental Academy (YEA) is a green leadership development program, designed for young people ages 14–22.
+YEA provides structured, paid internships to youth at the headquarters in West Berkeley.

 Through programming based on the nationally acclaimed Roots of Success curriculum, youth emerge with content knowledge across the following areas: 1) Health, Food Systems, Food Justice, and Sustainable Agriculture, 2) Alternative Energy, 3) Climate Change, 4) Water Conservation, and 5) Waste Management and Recycling.